Sunday 6 July 2025

 COACH TOURS

-Some of the coaches will offer a free short circular 'Coach Tour', so you can experience the good old days of express coach travel.
-Tours will depart every 30 minutes from 10.30am to 4pm, with a journey time of 25-minutes.
+Some of the coaches will offer a free 'Coach Tour', so you can experience the good old days of express coach travel.
+Tours will depart every 30 minutes from 10.30am to 3pm.
+Journey time of around one hour.

 DISPLAYS